ProseMirror/prosemirror/README.md

 To run the demo in `demo/`, do `npm run demo`, and go to [localhost:8080](http://localhost:8080/).
 This loads the individual JavaScript files from the distribution's `dist` directories, and will only need a refresh when those are changed.
-To directly test the actual code, in a browser that understands ES6, you can create a symlink from `dist` to `src` in each of the modules (`npm run link-src`).